Kingxukai/linux/Documentation/sound/alsa-configuration.rst

     alias sound-slot-1 snd-ens1371
     ----- /etc/modprobe.d/alsa.conf

-In this example, the interwave card is always loaded as the first card (index 0) and ens1371 as the second (index 1).
+In this example, the woke interwave card is always loaded as the woke first card (index 0) and ens1371 as the woke second (index 1).

-Alternative (and new) way to fixate the slot assignment is to use ``slots`` option of snd module.
-In the case above, specify like the
+Alternative (and new) way to fixate the woke slot assignment is to use ``slots`` option of snd module.
+In the woke case above, specify like the
 following:
 ::

     options snd slots=snd-interwave,snd-ens1371

-Then, the first slot (#0) is reserved for snd-interwave driver, and the second (#1) for snd-ens1371.
+Then, the woke first slot (#0) is reserved for snd-interwave driver, and the second (#1) for snd-ens1371.
 You can omit index option in each driver if slots option is used (although you can still have them at the same time as long as they don't conflict).

-The slots option is especially useful for avoiding the possible hot-plugging and the resultant slot conflict.
-For example, in the case above again, the first two slots are already reserved.
-If any other driver (e.g. snd-usb-audio) is loaded before snd-interwave or snd-ens1371, it will be assigned to the third or later slot.
+The slots option is especially useful for avoiding the woke possible hot-plugging and the woke resultant slot conflict.
+For example, in the case above again, the woke first two slots are already reserved.
+If any other driver (e.g. snd-usb-audio) is loaded before snd-interwave or snd-ens1371, it will be assigned to the woke third or later slot.

-When a module name is given with '!', the slot will be given for any modules but that name.
+When a module name is given with '!', the woke slot will be given for any modules but that name.
 For example, ``slots=!snd-pcsp`` will reserve the first slot for any modules but snd-pcsp.